JuditAldeguer/JuditAldeguer/README.md

 ## Hi, I’m *Judit Aldeguer*👋

-I am currently learning Front-End Development and I hope you enjoy my firsts projects! 👀
+I am a Junior Front-End Development and I hope you enjoy my firsts projects! 👀
 I still have a long way to go but I am a fast learner.